 In 2015, Katie Anaina realized she wasn’t happy with how the money worked.
 The idea: take her assets and go elsewhere.

 Company Offers Passport to Shun Bitcoin Taxes.
 Plan B Passport offers passports to citizens residing in the United States, the United Kingdom, Australia, and Canada who seek to be exempt from tax payments on bitcoin (BTC) gains.

 The owner of this company, Katie Anania, was recently interviewed by the CNBC news network.
 The Russian-born entrepreneur said, during the talk, that through this initiative, she seeks to offer customers a way to a second travel document to one of these seven countries that are considered tax havens: St. Kitts and Nevis, Antigua and Barbuda, Dominica, Vanuatu, Grenada, St. Lucia, and Portugal.

-The entrepreneur explains that those states apply a favorable tax regime to non-resident citizens based, for legal purposes, on them.
+The entrepreneur explains that those states apply a favorable tax regime to non-resident citizens based on legal purposes.
 All are exempt from capital gains tax on cryptocurrency holdings, she stresses.

 I was smart enough to imagine that $200 in bitcoin will be worth $100K in the future.
 I don’t think the government should take 40% of that.
 Katie Anania, founder of Plan B Passport

 Ananina claims she has met several bitcoiners who believe it is "mandatory" to obtain a second passport to avoid paying taxes on cryptocurrency gains.
 The company processes this passport in conjunction with each government's social programs for residency or citizenship by investment.

 On the latter, Ernest Marai, a jurist at the international law firm Andersen, indicates that, for example, on the island of St. Lucia, to obtain a passport, you must invest between $100,000 (donation), $250,000 (government bonds) or $300,000 (real estate).

 Ananina, expanding on this, gave details that serve to know his company's business model: "it is basically a contribution to the country's sustainable growth fund.
 So, clients donate of $100,000 or $150,000, plus some due diligence fees, government fees, and then $20,000 for my legal fees."